Skip to main content

 What vaccines do older adults need?

-For adults 50 and older, ACIP recommends the influenza, shingles, Tdap, and updated COVID-19 vaccine.
-A single-dose RSV vaccine is recommended for adults age 60 and older, based on discussions between the patient and their provider.
-It also adds the pneumococcal vaccine for people 65 and older.
+For adults age 50 and older, ACIP recommendations include the influenza, shingles, Tdap, pneumococcal, and updated COVID vaccine.
+A single-dose RSV vaccine is recommended for adults age 60 and older, based on shared decision-making between the patient and their provider.
+A hepatitis B vaccine is advised for all adults age 60 and older with risk factors.

 Sources